Receive our ads and flyers by email, along with other special offers, events and promotions.

 This document may be amended at any time at the discretion of the TWMSC.

-- If the market were to be shut down for any reason including but not limited to weather issues, facilitates issues, regulatory issues made by the city of Hamilton, Town of Milton, Halton Region or Halton Health or any other TERRA is not liable for any damages, whether direct or consequential, resulting from the revocation of vendor approval.
+- If the market were to be shut down for any reason including but not limited to weather issues, facilitates issues, regulatory issues made by the city of Hamilton, Town of Milton, Halton Region or Halton Health or any other reasons, TERRA is not liable for any damages, whether direct or consequential, resulting from the revocation of vendor approval or termination of the market.